thegrumpys/odop/client/docs/Help/DesignTypes/Spring/Torsion/alerts.md

 available deflection, the inspection (acceptance) criteria should be specified within this range.**

-Helical coil compression, extension and torsion springs that have the properties of uniform pitch and cylindrical shape follow Hooke's Law in that they provide a nominally linear relationship between force (moment) and deflection.
+Helical coil compression, extension and torsion springs that have the properties of uniform pitch and cylindrical shape follow Hooke's Law which provides a nominally linear relationship between force (moment) and deflection.
 However, in the real world there are limitations.

 When torsion springs are deflected beyond roughly 80% of safe deflection,